 - The Executive Director is appointed by the Executive Committee for a three-year term and may be reappointed.

-- The Executive Director prepares an agenda in advance of each meeting of the Executive Committee and writes the minutes of those meetings, circulating them to committee members for comment, correction, and approval.
+- The Executive Director prepares an agenda, circulating it among the governing board, in advance of each meeting of the Executive Committee.

 - The Executive Director chairs the awards luncheon/business session at the annual meeting.

 - Where appropriate, in routine matters requiring decision between meetings of the Executive Committee, the Executive Director may poll committee members by mail, e-mail, facsimile, or telephone.